 When coaching baseball, keep in mind that, to throw a baseball with power and accuracy, the grip is first and most important.
 Therefore it behooves a dedicated fundamentally oriented baseball coach to do periodic grip checks as described in the iBook, Practice Baseball to Win.

 There are 5 distinct defensive situations, get the high percentage out, bunt-double play, prevent the double, do or die, and make sure of 1.
 The more experience players have in each situation the more likely they will react appropriately.
 In this regard, situation scrimmages As described in the iBook, Practice Baseball to Win, are a good tool […]

 When coaching baseball it is important to make hitters understand why the mechanics you’re trying to develop are what you want.
 This video is, part 1 of two, of a talk to a high school team pointing out some of the advantages of what a good baseball hitter does.
 There is more in the iBook, Practice Baseball […]

 When coaching baseball, contests are a great way to teach performance under pressure and to keep interest in practice drills.
 Relaying the ball down a line of 3or 4 players or as shown in the iBook, Practice Baseball to Win, playing short hop until one misses 3 to 5 times can create excitement and fun.

 When coaching baseball throwing, getting the players to use their trunk and legs is a challenge.
-I’ve found that using this knee to ground drill from the iBook, Practice Baseball to Win, helpful in getting players to feel how the rotation of the hips, and in turn the trunk, helps accelerate the hand and ball.
+I’ve found that using this knee to ground drill from the iBook, Practice Baseball to Win, is helpful in getting players to feel how the rotation of the hips, and trunk, help to accelerate the hand and ball.